arunspeaks/arunspeaks/README.md

 **[AI-Driven Financial Insights for Budgeting](https://github.com/arunspeaks/Finguide-AI)** *(Angular · Python ML · Prisma ORM)*
 Developed a full-featured budgeting platform combining income/expense tracking with AI-based financial forecasting.
 Designed secure, JWT-authenticated REST APIs for safe client-server communication, integrated machine learning models to generate personalized spending predictions, and built an interactive Angular dashboard with dynamic charts and goal-tracking features for users to visualize their financial health.
 Improved expense forecasting accuracy by 20% through iterative model tuning and feature refinement.
-The work behind this project was strong enough to be published and presented at the 16th IEEE International Conference on Computing, Communication and Networking Technologies (ICCCNT 2025) at IIT Indore — a peer-reviewed validation of its technical depth.
+The work behind this project was strong enough to be published and presented at the 16th IEEE International Conference on Computing.

 **[E-Commerce Web Application](https://github.com/arunspeaks/Ecomm)** *(Angular · Spring Boot · MySQL)*
 Built a complete full-stack e-commerce system covering the entire shopping flow — product catalog browsing, shopping cart management, and order processing — backed by a secure, JWT-based authentication system to protect user accounts and transactions.
-Designed and implemented REST APIs to connect the Angular frontend with the Spring Boot backend, optimized MySQL queries for faster data retrieval at scale, and deployed a fully functional, scalable demo application demonstrating real-world e-commerce architecture.
+Designed and implemented REST APIs to connect the Angular frontend with the Spring Boot backend and deployed a fully functional, scalable demo application demonstrating real-world e-commerce architecture.

 **[Portfolio Website](https://github.com/arunspeaks/My_portfolio)** *(HTML · CSS · JavaScript)*
 Created a responsive personal portfolio site to showcase projects, technical skills, and certifications in a clean, professional format, carefully optimized for both desktop and mobile viewing experiences.